Liga Puerto Rico Pro

-The Liga Puerto Rico (LPR) is an amateur football competition organized by the Puerto Rican Football Federation.
-It is the top division football league on the island.
+The Liga Puerto Rico Pro (LPR PRO) is the top-flight association football league of Puerto Rico.
+The league is organized by the Puerto Rican Football Federation.

 The champion qualifies to participate in the Caribbean Club Shield each season.

 History

-Following the absence of a football league in Puerto Rico for the 2017-18 season, the new Liga Puerto Rico was announced via Facebook by the Puerto Rico Football Federation in August 2018.
-Prior to the announcement, the federation organized a Preparatory Tournament that ran from March until June 2018.
+Following the absence of a league in Puerto Rico for the 2017-18 season, the new Liga Puerto Rico was announced via Facebook by the Puerto Rico Football Federation in August 2018.
+Prior to the announcement, the federation organized a preparatory tournament that ran from March until June 2018.
 Ten teams participated in the tournament which was eventually won by Bayamón FC.
 The league's official launch event attended by FIFA and CONCACAF delegates was held on August 23, 2018 with the league set to begin play the following month.

-The inaugural season saw Metropolitan FA beat Bayamón Fútbol Club in the championship match.
+The first season began on September 29 with 8 teams, who played a double round-robin tournament totaling 14 matches.
+At the end of the season, the top 6 teams advanced to the next stage; the top 2 teams qualified for the semifinals and the top 4 for the quarterfinals.
+The champion of the quarterfinals then qualified for the CFU Club Championship.
+It saw Metropolitan FA beat Bayamón Fútbol Club in the championship match.
 The match went to penalty kicks which Metropolitan won 4–1 after a 0–0 draw in regulation time.

 The second season of the league began but was abandoned because of the COVID-19 pandemic.
 The league did not name a champion.

 Prior to the 2020–21 season the league unveiled a new championship trophy designed by local artist Milton G. Rodriguez.
 A replica of the trophy, which is almost three feet tall and over one and a half feet wide, will be given to the champions each season while the original will remain with the Puerto Rican Football Federation.

+In 2025, the league was renamed as the Liga Puerto Rico Pro by the Puerto Rican Football Federation.

 Competition

 Like much of Latin America, Liga Puerto Rico is split into an Apertura and Clausura.
 Due to the instability of the league, often teams will participate in one half of the season but not the other.
 Each phase of the season teams play each other twice.
-After a playoff phase the winner qualifies for the CFU Club Championship.
+After a playoff phase the winner qualifies for the CFU Club Shield.

 Clubs

 Current clubs

-A total of eight clubs currently compete in Liga Puerto Rico.
+A total of eleven clubs currently compete in the 2025-26 season of Liga Puerto Rico Pro.